 Clearly Jesus did not intend for this to be taken literally with regard to dogs and pigs.
 It would be ridiculous.
 So we must ask who Jesus identified as dogs and pigs and what should be withheld from them.
 In principle, we’re told to withhold something of value from an unworthy object, from dogs and pigs.
 But how this should apply is not immediately evident.

-In context, Jesus had been dealing with the matter of relating to other people.
+Jesus had been dealing with the matter of relating to other people.
 In verses 1-5, He taught His disciples not to judge others in a hypocritical way but to offer constructive help proceeded by careful self-judgment.

 “Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.
 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?
 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye” (Matthew 7:1-5, NASB).